OryxProject/oryx/src/site/markdown/docs/developer.md

 ### Compiling the Word Count Example

-For example, to compile the example app:
+Building the entire project with `mvn ... package` per above will actually build the example.
+The application JAR is produced at `target/example-2.1.2.jar` for example.

+To rebuild or repackage just the word count example:

 ```
 cd app/example
 mvn package
 ```

-The application JAR is produced at `target/example-2.1.2.jar` for example.
+Note that this won't work when building from the head of a branch (a `SNAPSHOT` version) unless you first `mvn ... install` the project artifacts locally.

 ## Customizing an Oryx App